-We currently intend to take the following steps to support our due diligence process for the 2018 reporting period:
+We currently intend to take the following steps to support our due diligence process for the 2019 reporting period:

-- Maintain membership and participation in the RMI and AIA Conflict Minerals working group. - Continue to include a contractual clause related to Conflict Minerals reporting requirements in new or renewing contracts for U.S. and international suppliers. - Continue to survey suppliers that we believe represent approximately 95% of expenditures for delivered parts or components that we believe could contain 3TG. - Direct our suppliers to training and resources available about responsible sourcing of conflict minerals.
+1. Maintain membership and participation in the RMI and AIA Conflict Minerals Community of Practice.

+- 2. Continue to include a contractual clause related to Conflict Minerals reporting requirements in new or renewing contracts for U.S. and international suppliers. - 3.
+Continue to survey suppliers that we believe represent approximately 95% of expenditures for delivered parts or components that we believe could contain 3TG. - 4.
+Direct our suppliers to training and resources available about responsible sourcing of conflict minerals. - 5.
+Assess internal process based on prior experience and determine whether any adjustments are appropriate.